Where Coast Meets Culture

 Culture, Community & Celebration

 The heart of Blyth is evolving.
-Opening in summer 2025, the new Market Pavilion will bring together three screens from Jam Jar Cinema, a café, event studios and creative spaces—perfect for community workshops, comedy nights, film screenings, and cultural gatherings.
+The new Market Pavilion brings together three screens from Jam Jar Cinema, alongside a café, event studios and creative spaces, creating a new hub for film, workshops, comedy nights and cultural events in the town.

-These new experiences build on the town’s proud event tradition.
-From the dazzling Blyth Fireworks on the beach to the free summer Blyth Live music festival, community spirit runs deep here.
-And for those who remember the unforgettable Tall Ships Races 2016, it’s clear Blyth knows how to deliver a moment.
+These new experiences build on a proud tradition of events in Blyth.
+From the spectacular Blyth Fireworks lighting up the beach to the free Blyth Live summer music festival, community spirit runs deep here.
+And for many, the Tall Ships Races in 2016 remain one of the town’s most memorable moments.

 Markets, pop-ups and seasonal festivals in and around the new Pavilion will offer even more reasons to return throughout the year.